If you’re a creative person and want to get inspired, watch this talk with Detroit letterpress artist Amos Kennedy Jr.

 This guy is an authentic character with tons of purpose… I feel lucky to have seen him in action.

-Below is a sampling of his posters, from his website.
+Below is a sampling of his posters, from his website and other sources.
 He doesn’t seem to bother with a comprehensive catalog, but just prints them and sells them or gives them away… then does it all over again.

-To give you an idea just how much attitude he has, here’s my favorite of several prints I bought at the show for $10 each (he signed each one):
+To give you an idea just how much attitude Kennedy has, here’s my favorite of several prints I bought at the show for $10 each (he signed each one):

 And here’s another one I really like: